saurabhchris1/A-Simple-Approximation-Algorithm-for-Weighted-Matching-Problem/README.md

 # A-Simple-Approximation-Algorithm-for-Weighted-Matching-Problem

+## This is algorithm implemented from the paper.
+This is implemented in java language.
+This is simple java implementation and can be improved further.

 A graph is a made up of Edges and Vertices.
 The code uses Edge class to represent the edges between the nodes in a graph.
 The Edge class has following functions: